MS in Physics

 Other additional courses may be taken from 7000 and 8000 level courses in astronomy, mathematics, chemistry, biology, engineering, and physics to make a total of 30 hours of course work In some cases, a student who is a transfer graduate student or who has a particularly strong undergraduate background may have had course work which satisfies the requirement of one or more of these core courses.
 Exemption from taking these courses at MU may be granted upon written application to the Departmental Graduate Studies Committee.

-After performing satisfactory work for the first year, the student with the advisor’s assistance completes the form M1, “Plan of Study for the Master’s Degree,” an outline of the course of study for the student’s graduate program, and forwards the application through the Departmental Graduate Studies Committee to the Dean of the Graduate School.
+After performing satisfactory work for the first year, the student with the advisor’s assistance completes the form M1, “Plan of Study for the Master’s Degree,” an outline of the course of study for the student’s graduate program, and forwards the application through the Departmental Graduate Studies Committee to the Dean of the Graduate Studies.
 The plan of study form must be filed no later than the session preceding the session in which the student expects to receive the degree.
-Upon approval of the M1 form by the Dean of the Graduate School, the student is a candidate for the degree.
+Upon approval of the M1 form by the Dean of the Graduate Studies, the student is a candidate for the degree.

 The program for the Master’s Degree must be completed within a period of eight years beginning with the first semester of enrollment, not including time spent in the armed services.
 For any extension of this time limitation, the student must petition the Graduate Studies Dean.
 Such petitions must be received in the Graduate School Office prior to the expiration of the normal period and must be approved by the advisor, the Departmental Director of Graduate Studies, and the Graduate Studies Dean.
 The Office of Graduate Studies will notify the advisor in writing of the final decision.